overwolf/overwolf.github.io/docs/api/overwolf-games-events.md

 sidebar_label: overwolf.games.events
 ---

-## General

-`overwolf.games.events` can notify you when something interesting happens while playing a certain game.
-There are many possible events including kills, deaths, victories, damage caused, gold spent and many others.
+Notify you when something interesting happens while playing a particular game.

-Overwolf supports events for multiple games, you can see the full list of supported games [here](games-ids).

-:::note
 The full list of supported games with their Game ID’s is always up to date and can be found [here](games-ids).

+:::important
+Please read all the info about how to use game events in your app in our [using game events](../topics/using-events) guide.
 :::

 ## Methods Reference